Ossie Enekwe: Stage direction/theatre productions

 Many of Enekwe's days were spent in theatre practice and scholarship.
 In 1980, the Department of English, under Achebe, gave him full support for the Oak Theatre production of Shakespeare's Macbeth with which Enekwe's team toured secondary schools in the Eastern States of Nigeria.
 Earlier, it had been staged for the 1980 convocation of the University of Nigeria.

 In 1984, Enekwe directed The Trial of Dedan Kimathi by Ngugi wa Thiong’o and Micere Mugo, as a convocation play for the University of Nigeria.
-Impressed by the production, the then-Vice-Chancellor, Prof. Frank Nwachukwu Ndili, with the support of Alhaji Ali Mungono, the then-Pro-Chancellor, gave Enekwe's troupe full financial and logistic support which made it possible for them to perform in the major higher institutions, including the University of Benin, Obafemi Awolowo University, Ile-Ife, the University of Ibadan, the University of Lagos, and the University of Port Harcourt.
+Impressed by the production, the then-Vice-Chancellor, Prof. Frank Nwachukwu Ndili, with the support of Alhaji Ali Mungono, the then-Pro-Chancellor, gave Enekwe's troupe full financial and logistic support, which made it possible for them to perform in the major higher institutions, including the University of Benin, Obafemi Awolowo University, Ile-Ife, the University of Ibadan, the University of Lagos, and the University of Port Harcourt.

 The troupe also performed in Abuja Capital Territory, under the ministerial control of late General Mamman Vatsa.
-So, the production of The Trial of Dedan Kimathi which Enekwe directed was the first modern theatre production in Abuja, Capital Territory.
+So, the production of The Trial of Dedan Kimathi that Enekwe directed was the first modern theatre production in Abuja, Capital Territory.
 In his remarks, Vatsa said that the production would assure Nigerians of the reality of Abuja Capital Territory.
 In a report of the Sub-Department of Dramatic Arts to the Justice Robert Okara-led visitation panel, the then-Coordinator of the Sub-Department Amankulor, stated:

 In 1983/84 session, our production of the play, The Trial of Dedan Kimathi, directed by Dr Onuora Ossie Enekwe hit the headlines within the country and abroad as a very successful and meaningful African drama.
 Its positive lessons in patriotism and nationalism were widely acknowledged, as well as its artistic excellence.